 • Have an obligation to deliver permanence (and replace reversals) – Chris Manson-Whitton, Progressive Energy

-The discussion will be chaired by Professor Cameron Hepburn, Principal Investigator of CO₂RE, the Greenhouse Gas Removal Hub and Director of the Smith School, University of Oxford.
+The discussion was chaired by Professor Cameron Hepburn, Principal Investigator of CO₂RE, the Greenhouse Gas Removal Hub and Director of the Smith School, University of Oxford.
 There will also be time for audience Q&A.

 CO₂RE is tackling the issue of risk and uncertainty through its cross-cutting research programme on GGR which includes research on economic policies and incentives; business models; governance, legal and ethical factors; monitoring, reporting and verification; and public values.

-This debate is part of a series of events on Market Transition Risk, and follows an earlier event on Building the new GGR industry: What roles for the government and private sector?
+This debate was part of a series of events on Market Transition Risk, and follows an earlier event on Building the new GGR industry: What roles for the government and private sector?